Mask prior-guided denoising diffusion improves inverse protein folding: Supplementary Material

-\subsection{S1.
+\subsection{S3.
 Discrete posterior distribution}

 We present the derivations of the discrete posterior distribution in the reverse denoising process.
-To clarify the derivation in Equation \ref{post_res}, we remove the residue index $i$ and assume $\mathbf{x}_{t} = \mathbf{x}_{t}^{i}$, as it is not relevant to the theoretical derivation.
+To clarify the derivation in equation (8) of the main text, we remove the residue index $i$ and assume $\mathbf{x}_{t} = \mathbf{x}_{t}^{i}$, as it is not relevant to the theoretical derivation.